the-irritater/retail-sales-analytics-dashboard/README.md

 * Customer segmentation using RFM analysis
 * Profit and margin analysis
-* Predictive modeling for sales forecasting
+* Predictive modeling for forecasting
-* Multi-page dashboard with deeper drill-down analysis
+* Multi-page dashboard with deeper analysis

 ---